heywood95/database-exercises/README.md

-This is a database for SQL exercises
+This is a repository for SQL exercises